 Ansupa lake Cuttack | Dhabaleshwar temple hanging bridge.

-Welcome to a memorable blog on Ansupa lake Cuttack and Dhabaleswar temple hanging bridge .
+Welcome to Ansupa lake Cuttack and Dhabaleswar temple hanging bridge blog .
 Bhubaneshwar, the capital of Odisha now and Odisha tourism, is known as the city of temples .
 It is now the most modern city of Odisha India.
 Bhubaneshwar has been recognised by the Government of India as one of the Smart cities.
 So lets proceed to the blog of Anshupa lake and Dhabaleswar temple tour.

 While the city is developing in a rapid way, keeping itself at par with the modern architecture of an elegant township, it still holds as an important destination to visit some major Ecological sites.
 There are also some important cultural and historical towns near to this city.
 Among the numerous historical and ecological trails in this state we decided to combine both.
 This can make up for a perfect day trip from the capital city.